Newly diagnosed with cancer?

 Your world may feel like it's been turned upside down after a cancer diagnosis.
 You have a lot of decisions to make, and you might not be sure where to turn.
 Should you get a second opinion?
 Is it time to begin outlining and implementing a treatment plan?
 What's your next step?

-To get started, call 1-855-485-4673 to get an appointment with an HonorHealth provider – within 48 hours, if desired.
-Please note that you'll need a referral from your primary care physician, specialist or diagnostic imaging center.
+Call 1-855-485-4673 to get an appointment with an Honor Health Virginia G. Piper Cancer Care Network provider – within 48 hours, if desired.
+Please note that you'll need a referral from your primary care physician, or specialist.

 These detailed discussions also enlist the expertise of genetic counselors, reproductive medicine experts and clinical research staff.
 The goal?
 Ensuring that you receive a customized, comprehensive treatment plan for your specific cancer type, stage and unique life/family situation.